LSanten/LSanten.github.io/_mms-md/CO-CREATIVE-ECONOMY-A.md

 ---
 layout: default
-title: "Co creative economy a"
+title: Growing the Co-Creative Economy
 ---
 # Growing the Co-Creative Economy

 ELIAS, the CDKN Action Lab Event, and the Girl Scouts—ACPC Leadership Circle have other lessons to teach as well.